-At The Pearman Law Firm, our lawyers handle modifications of child support, health insurance, parenting time, child custody and, in some cases, marital property division.
+At Pearman Law Firm, P.C., our lawyers handle modifications of child support, health insurance, parenting time, child custody and in some cases, marital property division.
 We also handle enforcement of existing orders.
 We represent clients in Wheat Ridge, Lakewood, Arvada and other communities in the Denver metropolitan area.

-There are several circumstances that may allow you to file a motion to modify child support:
+There are several circumstances which may allow you to file a motion to modify child support: